Anguirel86/ctjot_web_generator/Installation.md

  5. pickles/

 Copy a valid, headerless ROM to the base directory and name it ct.sfc

+### One-time setup for the web generator database
+  In the webapp base directory:
+    `python manage.py migrate`

 ## Run the web generator
 Source the environment file if not already done: